lucabattistini/lucabattistini/README.md

 ## hi folks 👋

-i am an italian born and raised frontend developer who tries to make the www a better place.
+i am a born and raised italian frontend developer who tries to make the www a better place.

 <!--
 **lucabattistini/lucabattistini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.